gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 We are not going to argue with the label.

 BlueFox Email does not deliver mail itself.
-We do not run mail transfer agents, and we do not own the IP space that connects to Gmail.
+We do not run mail transfer agents, and we do not own the IP addresses your email is sent from.
 [Amazon SES](/aws-concepts/ses) does that part.

 What varies is whose SES account it is.
 With [BYO Amazon SES](/byo-amazon-ses-pricing), it is yours.
 You own the account, the quotas and the reputation, and BlueFox is a layer on top of infrastructure you control.
 With BlueFox-managed sending, you never create an SES account, and we operate the sending environment instead.
 That is a real difference in who carries the reputation, and it is why managed projects are held to a bounce and complaint threshold.